travis-ci/travis-backup/README.md

-  -u, --user_id ID           # run only for given user -o, --org_id ID            # run only for given organization -r, --repo_id ID           # run only for given repository
+  -u, --user_id ID           # run only for given user -o, --org_id ID            # run only for given organization -r, --repo_id ID           # run only for given repository --move_logs                # run in move logs mode - move all logs to database at destination_db_url URL --destination_db_url URL   # URL for moving logs to --remove_orphans           # run in remove orphans mode
 ```

 Or inside your app: